 \subsubsection{Feedback Loop}

 Next, we examine the effectiveness of our feedback loop and the Thompson Sampling algorithm.
 The primary aim of the feedback loop is to enhance the likelihood of generating additional test inputs that activate already-triggered optimizations.
 Therefore, in this ablation study, we focus on comparing the number of triggering tests.
 Figure~\ref{fig:feedback} showcases a bar chart that details the number of triggering tests for each triggered optimization, spanning the range of variants explored in this ablation study.
 Besides, we also collect the coverage results for these three variants, shown in Table~\ref{tab:feedback-stat}.

-\parabf{Effectiveness of feedback loop.} \tech and \rqrand, incorporating the feedback loop, produce significantly more triggering tests than the variant without it (\rqnofb), with increases of \textit{2.6x} and \textit{2.1x} respectively.
-This elevated performance not only emphasizes the effectiveness of the feedback loop but also indicates that its guidance is more attuned to triggering the target optimization than relying on few-shot examples for other different optimizations.
+\parabf{Effectiveness of feedback loop.} \tech and \rqrand, incorporating the feedback loop, produce significantly more triggering tests than the variant without it (\rqnofb), with respectively \textit{2.6x} and \textit{2.1x} increases.
+This improvement not only emphasizes the effectiveness of the feedback loop but indicates that its guidance is more attuned to triggering the target optimization than relying on few-shot examples for other different optimizations.
 Furthermore, both approaches outperform \rqnofb in terms of code coverage, demonstrating that the feedback loop can guide \llm{s} to generate more diverse test cases.

-\parabf{Effectiveness of Thompson Sampling.} In our default configuration, \tech leverages the Thompson Sampling algorithm for selecting triggering examples and achieves a remarkable \textit{1.3x} more triggering tests compared to \rqrand, which relies on random test selection.
+\parabf{Effectiveness of Thompson Sampling.} In our default configuration, \tech leverages the Thompson Sampling algorithm for selecting triggering examples and achieves a remarkable \textit{1.3x} more triggering tests compared to \rqrand, which uses uniform sampling to select the examples.
 As shown in Figure~\ref{fig:feedback}, \tech outperforms the rest over 32 out of the 41 triggered optimizations in terms of the number of trigger tests.
 In the meanwhile, the code coverage of \tech is higher than \rqrand.
 Overall, the experimental results show the effectiveness of our MAB-based triggering example selection.